Maff-/simple-time/README.md

   * In the meantime we are 'borrowing' the client id/secret from their Chrome plugin.
   * This makes the authorization process somewhat unusual.
   * Simplicate's authorization server does not support CORS headers (yet?).
 We have to use a custom proxy for the last step of the OAuth process!
 * The http server serving Jira needs to be configured to serve CORS headers.
+(Jira Cloud already does this).
 * Link Jira _worklog_ back to Simplicate entry (or the other way around)!!
 (A solution for this has been thought out, but is not implemented yet).
 * Support multiple Jira instances (mapped to Simplicate project?).
 * Timers.